mizuki-nana/coreVM/README.md

 * [Inquiries] (#inquiries)

 ## Overview
-With the proliferation of dynamic programming languages being a dominating trend in the software industry, many developers have taken the endeavor to invent their own in attempts to illustrate their unique visions of how modern software systems can be developed.
+With the proliferation of high-level general purpose programming languages being a dominant trend in the software industry, many developers have taken the endeavor to invent their own in attempts to illustrate their unique visions of how modern software systems can be developed.
 However, such tasks are usually massive undertakings as the steps involved in developing a custom language runtime tend to be extremely complex, error prone and resource consuming.
 Consequently, these steps end up becoming a very intimidating part in the process.
-Although there are candidates of generic runtimes for dynamic languages that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.
+Although there are candidates of generic runtimes for high-level languages that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

-coreVM is a language-agnostic virtual machine designed to provide a runtime platform for dynamic programming languages.
+coreVM is a language-agnostic runtime framework.
 Its design strives to achieve extremely versatile interfaces and modern runtime functionalities, which unfetters language developers from the burden of developing their own.
-Instead of re-inventing the wheel, developers can focus on the design and development of language features. coreVM strives to provide versatile capabilities that can meet the demands of most dynamic programming languages through the following:
+Instead of re-inventing the wheel, developers can focus on the design and development of language features. coreVM strives to provide versatile capabilities that can meet the demands of most high-level programming languages through the following:

-* An [instruction set](http://corevm.readthedocs.io/en/latest/reference.html#instruction-set) that can broadly cover most demands.
+* An [instruction set](http://corevm.readthedocs.io/en/latest/reference.html#instruction-set) that can broadly cover fundamental language functionalities.
+* An [abstract language representation](http://corevm.readthedocs.io/en/latest/ir_reference.html) that can capture high-level language constructs.
-* A [set of APIs](http://corevm.readthedocs.io/en/latest/reference.html#apis) for extensions, customizations, and optimizations for special needs.
+* A [set of APIs](http://corevm.readthedocs.io/en/latest/reference.html#apis) for extensions, customizations, and optimizations.
 * A well thought and extensible [architecture](http://corevm.readthedocs.io/en/latest/design.html).

-The points above together illustrate the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages in an intuitive and efficient manner.
+The points above together illustrate the core philosophy of the project that coreVM can be a powerful platform for developers to devise modern high-level programming languages.
 Hopefully, as the project evolves, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.